FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 To establish our team, we already had four strong members at the beginning of this project.
 We then scouted for a fifth member, who we eventually recruited.

-To ensure that the team is managed to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. (show Benas on slide?)
+To ensure that the team is managed to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. (show Benas' cock on slide?)

  Roles and deliverables were given out based on strengths and weaknesses, and the whole decision-making process was done as a team, rather than one individual being responsible for planning everything. (look at the table on presentation)